LobbyDob/Mastodon_Booru_Bot_NodeJS/README.md

 On the application settings page, make a note of the client key, client secret and access token values, as these will be needed for your bot.

 # Application setup
-First, install the following packages:
+First, install the following packages by entering the following commands in your project directory:

 ```npm install mastodon-api```

 ```npm install danbooru```

-Create a file in the repository titled .env, using key value pairs for the CLIENT_KEY, CLIENT_SECRET, ACCESS_TOKEN and API_URL keys.
+Create a file in the project directory titled .env, using key value pairs for the CLIENT_KEY, CLIENT_SECRET, ACCESS_TOKEN and API_URL keys.
 A template is available in .env_sample:

 ![Screenshot_2022-11-07_19-15-21](https://user-images.githubusercontent.com/117674960/200395453-abbacdc3-150a-4b92-a1cf-ce42ded6b9c0.jpg)